wbhart/mpir/build.vc10/readme.txt

 located in the mpir-tests sub-directory.
 These cover the C and the C++ tests for win32 and 64 builds in both release and debug configurations.
-All these property files use an IDE macro named
-$(BinDir) that determines whether the tests are applied to the the static LIB or the DLL versions versions of the libraries.
-The default is:

-	$(BinDir) = $(SolutionDir)lib

-for linking the tests to the static libraries but this can be changed to

-	$(BinDir) = $(SolutionDir)dll

-to link the test to the DLL libraries.
-A second macro $(LIBS) is also needed to set the libaries to be used:

-	$(BinDir)$(PlatformName)\$(ConfigurationName)\mpir.lib

-for testing the DLL and

-	$(BinDir)$(PlatformName)\$(ConfigurationName)\mpir.lib
-	$(BinDir)$(PlatformName)\$(ConfigurationName)\mpirxx.lib

-for testing the static libraries (enter these with a ' ' between them when setting up the macro).

-Note, however, tha the DLL tests are not useful at the moment because they use internal features of MPIR that are not exported by the DLLs.
-Hence they fail to link in almost all cases.

-There is also another macro, $(TestDir), that specifies where the executable test files are placed but changing this will prevent the test scripts (see later) from being used.

 Test Automation
 ===============

 After they have been built the tests cn be run using the Python script run-tests.py in the build.vc10\mpir-tests directory.
-To see the test output the python script should be run in a command window from within these
+To see the test output the python script should be run in a command window from within these sub-directories:
-sub-directories:

 	cmd>run-tests.py